-According to the National Institute of Drug Abuse 9.8 percent of adults ages 18-25 make up the largest group of inhalant users.
+According to the National Institute of Drug Abuse, 9.8 percent of adults ages 18-25 make up the largest group of inhalant users.
 There are strong indications from studies conducted on 10th-grade children that (6.1 percent) commonly experiment as well.
-By the time students reach eighth grade, 1 in 5 has already experimented with inhalants.
+By the time students reach eighth grade, one in five has already experimented with inhalants.

 Inhalants are easily accessible within your home and at stores you may frequent.
 The fact that they are is one reason it can be difficult for someone with this type of addiction to cease use, but the long-term damage that can be associated with your body should not be taken lightly.
 Inhaling toxic gases is not only detrimental to your physical health but your mental and psychological health as well.

 Inhalants are a broad term that can include intoxicants and other substances.
 According to the National Inhalant Prevention Coalition, inhalant use is “the intentional breathing of gas or vapors with the purpose of achieving a high.”
 Inhalants are found in everyday household products that serve a legitimate purpose, but they can easily be misused.
 The most commonly known products are paint and glue, but there are thousands of products that can pose a threat when inhaled.